miurahr/data-url-protocol-handler/README.md

 ## Specification

-You can find an Data URIs specification on [MDN Web Docs moz://a](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs)
+You can find an Data URIs specification on [RFC2397](https://datatracker.ietf.org/doc/html/rfc2397) and detailed explanation on [MDN Web Docs moz://a](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs)

 ## Usage